FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [x] Split app into window for canvas and window for GUI.
 - [x] Make closing one window close both.
 - [x] Add titles to windows.
+- [] Create an interface to save the image.
+- [] Integrate  popup file browser to select where to save the image.
+- [] Implement saving the image.
 ### Nice to haves, pick at least one
 - [] Add multiple brushes to toggle between.
 - [] Restructure drawing logic to enable switching brushes.